 Anesthesiology physicians who work in physicians’ offices tend to earn the highest annual salaries, whereas those who work in specialty hospitals tend to make the lowest annual salaries.

 Anesthesiologist Job Description

-- Evaluate their patients prior to their procedure or surgery
+- Evaluate their patients before their procedure or surgery

 - Determine what sedative best suits the needs of the patient for the procedure or surgery they are having

-- Prep the patient prior to administering the sedative (such as cleansing and determining what area of the spine an epidural should be placed for a woman having a baby)
+- Prep the patient before administering the sedative (such as cleansing and determining placement of the epidural on the body for a woman having a baby)

-- Administer the sedative or pain reliever and ensure that the correct dosage is given
+- Administer the sedative or pain reliever and ensure they are giving the correct dosage

 - Monitor the patient during the procedure or surgery by assessing how the patient is responding to the sedate, what their vital signs are, etc.